MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/deployment-pipelines-process.md

 ## Deploying content to an empty stage

-When you deploy content to an empty stage, the metadata of the reports, dashboards, and datasets in the workspace you're deploying from, is copied to the stage you're deploying to.
-A new workspace for the stage you deployed to, is created on a Premium capacity.
+When you deploy content to an empty stage, a new workspace is created on a Premium capacity for the stage you deploy to.
+All the metadata in the reports, dashboards, and datasets of the original workspace is copied to the new workspace in the stage you're deploying to.

 There are two ways to deploy content from one stage to another.
 You can deploy all the content, or you can [select which items to deploy](deployment-pipelines-deploy.md#selective-deployment).